adlnet/xAPI-Spec/xAPI.md

 Example endpoint: ```http://example.com/xAPI/statements```

 Stores a Statement, or a set of Statements.
-Since the PUT method targets a specific Statement id, POST must be used rather than PUT to save multiple Statements, or to save one Statement without first generating a Statement id.
+Since the PUT method targets a specific Statement id, POST is used rather than PUT to save multiple Statements, or to save one Statement without first generating a Statement id.
 An alternative for systems that generate a large amount of Statements is to provide the LRS side of the API on the AP, and have the LRS query that API for the list of updated (or new)